TanvirArjel/EFCore.GenericRepository/README.md

 # EF Core Generic Repository

-This library is an almost perfect Generic Repository implementation for EF Core ORM which will remove developers' pain to write repository layer for each .NET Core and .NET project.
+This library is Generic Repository implementation for EF Core ORM which will remove developers' pain to write repository layer for each .NET Core and .NET project.

 ## This library includes following notable features:

-1. This library can be run on any .NET Core or .NET application which has .NET Standard 2.0 and .NET Standard 2.1 support.
+1. This library can be run on any .NET Core or .NET application which has .NET Core 3.1, .NET Standard 2.1 and .NET 5.0 support.

-2. It’s providing the Generic Repository with and without Unit of Work pattern.
+2. It’s providing the Generic Repository with database transaction support.

 3. It has all the required methods to query your data in whatever way you want without getting IQueryable<T> from the repository.